Law of Barbuda: By-laws

 These are the notable by-laws of Barbuda.

 Barbuda Cutting of Wood Prohibition By-Law

 According to regulations set forth by the council, it is prohibited to cut, take away, or collect any wattle, sedge, or broom-straw without prior permission.
 A penalty of $50 is imposed in case of a violation.

 Barbuda Bell Village By-Law

-The term "Bell Village" refers to a specific area whose boundaries are not clearly defined, where lands have been allocated to individuals or groups.
+The term "Bell Village" refers to the Park community, where lands have been allocated to individuals or groups.
 This process of land allocation is commonly known as allotment.